 We are not looking for overt oak influence in the wine, but rather a softening of the strong natural tannins.

-I’m very sensitive to sulphur and so only use minimal amounts in all my wines, and none in this Merlot.
+I’m very sensitive to sulphur and so only use minimal amounts in all my wines, and none in our Preservative Free and No Added Preservative wines.
 The dry grown grapes have the required colour and concentration of flavours to offset the use of sulphur.

 It’s not quite that easy, but with very careful handling in the winery and a good technical approach the wine remains pure and, we believe, of the highest quality.